BMW 3 Series (F30): Gran Turismo (F34)

 The 5-door fastback body style has a designation of F34 and is marketed as the 3 Series Gran Turismo, with styling similar to the 5 Series Gran Turismo.
-Although it features a rear hatchback, the 3 Series GT is not considered a successor to the 1993–2004 3 Series Compact 3-door hatchbacks.
-The Gran Turismo body style was discontinued for the following generation, the G20 3 Series as it proved to be unsuccessful in terms of sales.
+The Gran Turismo body style was discontinued in 2019 for the following generation, the G20 3 Series, as it proved to be unsuccessful in terms of sales.
+It was effectively replaced with the 4 Series Gran Coupe.

 At 4824 mm, the F34 is 200 mm longer than the sedan and Touring models.
 This extra length is partly facilitated by the 110 mm longer wheelbase shared with the F35 long wheelbase sedan models.
 The F34 is also 79 mm taller than the F30/F31.
 These increased dimensions result in the rear wheels being located further back and lower with respect to the rear seat, and allows for three full-size rear seats.

-The F34 version was unveiled at the 83rd Geneva International Motor Show in 2013.
+The F34 version was unveiled at the 83rd Geneva International Motor Show in March 2013.
 At launch, the engine range consisted of turbocharged petrol and diesel engines in straight-4 and straight-6 configurations.
 All-wheel drive was available in the "i xDrive" and "d xDrive" models.
 The F34 received a facelift ("Life Cycle Impulse") in mid-2016, a year after the facelift was introduced for the other body styles of the F30 generation.